Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 Content can be easily structured and placed in an architecture that is built on sub-folders.

-A sub-folder structure and how you name URLs will help Google to more easily understand the sections and pages of a website and allow for better organic performance over time.
+A sub-folder structure and how you name URLs will help Google more easily understand a website’s sections and pages and allow for better organic performance over time.

 Client Example #1: Wrongly Canonicalized Pages